 - Customizable: Depending on your home and the layout of your property, you can have many different variations of a gabion wall.
 This is no problem considering gabion walls are flexible and will maintain their structural integrity regardless of their shape.
 While extremely creative concepts might require unique welded mesh gabion baskets, they are still an incredibly versatile solution for a wide variety of applications.
 So, no matter where you want to build yours, you should be able to do so with relative ease!

 Gabion walls can also make for prime real estate for small critters.
 So, depending on how you feel about little animals living on your property, this can either be a pro or a con.
 Some folks will welcome the opportunity to create an area where nature and their homes can mix without conflict, while others aren’t too fond of the idea.

 This isn’t to say your gabion wall will become a breeding ground for animals, but the occasional garter snake, toad, or mouse may be seen, depending on where you live.

 The structure of a gabion lends itself nicely for all sorts of uses.
 Most notably, you’ll see plenty of architects use them for benches, fencing, pond surrounds, and even stair rails.
 Considering their durability to the elements, they are also commonly used to stabilize shorelines in both fresh water and ocean environments with salt spray.

 When it comes to a gabion, your only limit is your creativity.
-At Sustainable 9, we always look for new, imaginative ways to create bold, fun, and exciting landscaping and architectural structures.
+At Sustainable 9, we always look for new, creative, and sustainable ways to create bold, fun, and exciting landscaping and architectural structures.